microsoft/fhir-server/docs/Features.md

 # Features
 The Microsoft FHIR Server for Azure is an implementation of the [FHIR](https://hl7.org/fhir) standard.
-This document list the main features of the FHIR server.
-For a list of features that planned or in development, see the [feature roadmap](Roadmap.md).
+This document lists the main features of the FHIR server.
+For a list of features that are planned or in development, see the [feature roadmap](Roadmap.md).

 ## FHIR Version
 Current version: `3.0.1`